salimsherali/sample-microservices-application/README.md

     npm install
 ```

-Step 4.1: You need DB connection information to your .env file
+Step 4.1: You need DB connection information to your config.js file

     DB_HOST